n8n-io/n8n-docs/docs/doc2/settings-document-types.md

 Here you can set the sensitivity of the MATCH SCORE function for all fields.
 This value determines when a field is marked in red if DOC² has not extracted the field with 100% confidence.
 In this case the field needs to be validated manually.

-The button `RESTORE DEFAULTS` will set back both values to "50".
+The button `RESTORE DEFAULTS` will reset both values back to "50".

 ![](/_images/doc2/image-3.png)